-Complete the PDF Fillable Application.
+Or apply by completing the PDF Fillable form.
+Once completed, print and sign the application.
 Once completed, print and and sign the application.

 Your signature must be a handwritten signature.
 A typed or digital signature is not valid.

 Send your application to the Absentee Office by mail, fax or by email as an attached PDF, TIFF or JPEG file.